baransu/bs-react-navigation/README.md

 # bs-react-navigation

-> Bindings to react-navigation
+> Bucklescript bindings to react-navigation

-Many thanks to @saschatimme for starting work on bindings to react-navigation in the first place.
+Many thanks to [@saschatimme](https://github.com/saschatimme) for starting work on bindings to react-navigation in the first place.

 ### Disclaimer